Polar LOOP Review: Accurate, But Not a Whoop Competitor

 Polar LOOP easily gets a 9/10 here.

-I brought Amazfit Helio into the mix for a gym session where I mainly focused on upper body work, which will most likely negatively impact arm-worn sensors like LOOP.
+I brought an Amazfit Helio into the mix for a gym session where I mainly focused on upper-body work, which will most likely negatively impact arm-worn sensors like LOOP.
 Polar LOOP struggled a little bit here at times, and I’ve highlighted those on the chart – you can see that it didn’t always register peaking efforts, and, as a result, the overall workout average (selection) was 104.50bpm, which was 1 or 2 beats lower than all the other devices on test.
-You can also see that Amaxfit Helio over-reports to the reference device by 1bpm, and Whoop is spot on with the HRM 600.
+You can also see that Amazfit Helio overreports to the reference device by 1 bpm, and Whoop is spot on with the HRM 600.

-These differences from the reference track by all the devices have no real-world significance in their impact on the subsequent calculations the apps perfrom.
+These differences from the reference track across all devices have no real-world significance for the subsequent calculations the apps perform.
 Even if they did have a material impact, measuring HR during weights is pointless unless you have a method to determine the muscular strain (Whoop does, Polar does, Helio doesn’t).

 Polar LOOP gets a 7/10 here.